This Welcome Unit aims to:

 Knowledge of the Wise Woman Healing Steps can still help us in some such cases.
 This post on Lynn's blog is an example of how the Wise Woman Tradition helped her when a health situation seemed completely out of her hands.

-The core aim of the Wise Woman system is try simple approaches to try to solve problems ourselves and not to jump in with overzealous approaches to health care, without at least thinking about.
+The core aim of the Wise Woman system is to try simple approaches to try to solve problems ourselves and not to jump in with overzealous approaches to health care, without at least thinking about it.

 What about regular health care?

 Many people run to the doctor to solve such minor issues but the approach here is to choose to work through the Wise Woman steps, to try and ourselves first, before making an appointment with a doctor.

 This module is certainly not attempting to persuade anyone to stop visiting their doctor!
 We should welcome good relationships with our family doctors and be happy to consult their teams when help is needed.